This article helps you learn more about how add-ins work..

 Microsoft has partnered with leading companies to build add-ins that help you get things done right from your inbox.
-Add-ins in Outlook.com are programs or utilities that help you automate tasks when you view or create messages.
+Add-ins in Outlook.com or Outlook on the web are programs or utilities that help you automate tasks when you view or create messages.

 How do the add-ins work?